-Consider for instance the neighbors of a source node in a large random network.
+Consider for instance the neighbors of a given node, which we will call source node, in a large random network.
 Suppose that the network is sparse (the probability for two randomly chosen nodes to be linked together is almost 0) and that its maximal degree is small compared to its size, which will always be true in our context.
 Then the probability that two of these neighbors are directly linked together is negligible.
-Likewise, if we take all the nodes at distance 2 of the source node then the probability of having a link between two of them is very small and may be neglected.
+Likewise, if we take all the nodes at distance 2 of the source node then the probability of having a link between two of them is very small and may also be neglected.
 So does the probability to have a link from a node at distance 2 to more than one node at distance 1, or to the source.
 Continuing this reasoning, the network may be considered locally as a tree: any subnetwork composed of the nodes at a distance lower than a given finite value is a tree if the size of the network tends towards infinity.

-The approximation above relies in the fact that we neglect very small probabilities, or equivalently that we consider the limit where the size of the network tends towards infinity.
+The approximation above relies on the fact that we neglect very small probabilities, or equivalently that we consider the limit where the size of the network tends towards infinity.

-In the same manner, it is known [28, 22] that any random network that has a maximal degree lower than $\sqrt{\langle k \rangle N}$ almost surely has no loops or multiple links.
-Though the networks we consider will often have maximal degrees greater than these values, we will neglect the probabilities that they possess loops and multiple links.
-Likewise, Theorem 1.15 is formally true only for networks with maximal degree less than $N^{1/4}$ , but we will suppose it true for all random networks.
+In the same manner, it is known that any random network with a maximal degree lower than $\sqrt{\langle k \rangle N}$ almost surely has no loops or multiple links [29, 24].
+Likewise, Theorem 1.15 is formally true only for networks with maximal degree less than $N^{1/4}$.
+For both cases the conditions might not be true for all the networks under concern, however we will consider that the networks do not possess loops and multiple links and that Theorem 1.15 can be applied.

-The mean-field framework allows another important approximation in our context, which we detail now.
-It consists in making no distinction between starting from one node and then follow one of its link, and choosing a stub at random.
+The mean-field framework allows another important approximation which comes from the fact that there is no distinction between choosing a stub at random and following a link at random from a random starting node.
 Indeed, since links are formed by pairs of randomly chosen stubs, it makes in principle no difference.

-It means in particular that we suppose that there is no correlation between the degree of a node and the degrees of its neighbors.
-This is true when the maximal degree is below $N^{\min(1/2,1/(\alpha-1))}$ [22].
-If the maximal degree is larger, however, which will often be the case in the sequel, this is not true anymore.
-We will however neglect the possible correlations, which is classical in the mean-field approach.
+One consequence is that we suppose that there is no correlation between the degree of a node and the degrees of its neighbors, i.e. that the random starting node we choose has no impact on the neighboring node we will reach.
+This is indeed true when the maximal degree is below $N^{\min(1/2,1/(\alpha-1))}$ [24], but not if the maximal degree is larger.
+We will neglect the possible correlations, which is classical in the mean-field approach, even if the above condition is not fulfilled.

-This approximation may be used to describe the degree distribution of neighbors of nodes, in other words the degree of a node reached from a randomly chosen node by following one of its links chosen at random.
-This is equivalent to choose a random stub, according to the mean-field approximation above.
-Since the probability that a random stub belongs to a given node is proportional to its degree, the degree distribution of such a node therefore is different from the degree distribution of a random node.
-Finally, the probability of reaching a node of degree k is proportional to k $p_k$ , and the sum of these probabilities must be equal to 1.
-We finally obtain the following probability: $\frac{k p_k}{\sum{j=0}^{\infty} j p_j} = \frac{k p_k}{\langle k \rangle}.$
+This approximation may be used to describe the degree distribution of neighbors of nodes, in other words the degree of a node reached by starting from a randomly chosen node and following one of its links chosen at random.
+According to the mean-field approximation above, this is equivalent to choosing a random stub and therefore the probability that a random stub belongs to a given node is proportional to this node's degree, i.e. the probability of reaching a node of degree k is proportional to k p_k .
+The sum of these probabilities must be equal to 1, we therefore obtain the following probability: $\frac{k}{\sum{i=0}^{\infty} jp_i} = \frac{k}{\langle k \rangle}.$

-We can derive from this the probability $q_k$ that a neighbor of a node has k other neighbors, which will be useful in the sequel.
+We can derive from this the probability q_k that a neighbor of a node has k other neighbors, which will be useful in the sequel.
 It is nothing but the probability that a node obtained by following a link has k + 1 neighbors, and so: